atomheartother/QTweet/README.md

 #### start
 Usage: `!!start <screen_name> [screen_name2 screen_name3 ...] [--notext]`

 This command will cause QTweet to start posting tweets from this user (or these users) automatically into this discord channel, in real-time.
 Doesn't work in DMs (for now).
+It will take her a bit (between 5 and 20min) to start posting them because of twitter rate limits, but once she gets started they will be real-time.

 Notes:
 - Extra screen names are separated by spaces.